Support Us Button Widget

 Now is the time to start planning for summer and fall gardens, Morris said.
 If you want to see Monarchs eating + thriving in your own backyard, here’s what you can do.
 (Pro tip: These actions will also help sustain other pollinators, like native bees.)

-• Plant nectar sources: Feed the butterflies with flowering plants such as goldenrods, frostweeds, asters, sunflowers, and purple coneflowers.
+• Plant nectar sources | Feed the butterflies with flowering plants such as goldenrods, frostweeds, asters, sunflowers, and purple coneflowers.
 Find a full list here.

-• Plant habitat: Morris says habitat planting isn’t as important as nectar planting, as species like native milkweed are common in Texas’ green spaces.
-However, if you still want to provide your own shelter for the butterflies, you can plant native or tropical milkweed on your property, as well.
+• Plant habitat | Morris says habitat planting isn’t as important as nectar planting, as species like native milkweed are common in Texas’ green spaces.
+However, planting native milkweed on your property, balcony, or porch will give the winged critters a little extra support.

 Because female Monarchs lay so many eggs, saving just one of the butterflies could carry on to result in 5,000+ more by the end of the migration cycle.